ALBME

 • Advertise on a website, in brochures, or other media that generally describes the scope of practice of the physician as a “medical cannabis” or “medical marijuana” physician or doctor, or otherwise advertises the status of a registered certifying physician, other than stating the following: “Dr. ____ is qualified by the State of Alabama to certify patients for medical cannabis use under the Alabama Compassion Act.”

-• Be located in the same office space as a dispensary.
+• Be located in the same office space as a dispensary or a dispensing site.

-• Certify or recommend the use of medical cannabis unless both the physician and the patient are physically located in Alabama, and any examination, visit, or other consultation occurs while both parties are physically located in Alabama.
+• Certify or recommend, or re-certify or re-recommend a patient for the use of medical cannabis unless both the physician and the patient are physically located in Alabama, and any examination, visit, or other consultation occurs while both parties are physically located in Alabama.

 • Recommend cannabis for the treatment of a condition that the physician is not trained to treat with conventional medical treatment.